PRDeving/SGE/README.md

 SGE needs two files to work, the config.json file that includes all SGE configurations and the application js.

 - #config.json
-    config file has all the configurations of SGE, here you can disable the console debugger or add modules or packages to load.
+    config file has all the configurations of SGE, here you can disable the console debugger or add modules, dependencies or packages to load.

 - #application.js
     this file can be named as you want to, the path has to be specified in the html `<script>` tag using the attribute "app".